Wednesday, May 2, 2012

 A Desire To Stop Meetings

 "Is anyone here celebrating one year?"
 Slowly, I raised my hand.
 From out of nowhere came a shout of congratulations, followed by a round of applause.
-At the head table sat the chairperson, who noted this and stood, beckoning me to join him at the podium.
+At the head table of the meeting sat the chairperson, who noted this and stood, beckoning me to join him at the podium.
 Surrounded by warmth, support, and back-pats... given to me, a stranger to this group!...
 I rose from my fold-out seat.

 The cheering grew louder as I approached the front of the table, where the chairperson stood to embrace me (hey now!), while handing me a metallic coin signifying that I had not taken a drink of alcohol for one year.